msisimko/coronavirus.info.ke/README.md

 ### Setup on Dev machine

-NB: This tutorial was tested on Ubuntu Server 20.04 LTS.
+This tutorial was tested on Ubuntu 20.04 LTS.

 Open your terminal and follow the instructions below.